 St. Peter’s Food Cupboard has provided food for local families in need since 1987.
 We distribute food (including meats, fresh fruits and vegetables) by an open-choice system, feeding an average of 180 families each week.
 Volunteers are needed Saturday mornings and Tuesday and Thursday evenings.
 Learn more about the Food Cupboard and how you can get involved.

 St. Peter’s supports refugees through their resettlement process and their acclimation to life in the United States.
 In 2017, St. Peter’s was matched with a mother and daughter from Bhutan who arrived in Philadelphia in December after living in a refugee camp in Nepal.
+In 2020, St. Peter’s is working with Gloria Dei Church to support a family of 8 from the Democratic Republic of Congo.
 We provide English tutoring, transportation, and friendship.

 This group of volunteers work to make St. Peter’s a more eco-friendly congregation.
 They identify how St. Peter’s can implement more environmentally conscious practices and become a better steward of God’s Creation.
 Learn more about the St. Peter’s EcoCommittee.

 It takes all of us to dismantle racism.
 St. Peter’s is a community committed to confronting racism in our past, in ourselves, and in our world.
 St. Peter’s occasionally offers anti-racism workshops and training.
 Learn more about St. Peter’s anti-racism efforts.

 From 2005 through 2016, St. Peter’s had a partnership with The Canterbury School in Guatemala City.
 Each year we sent a group down to the school, to continue our friendship with the children and teachers and to complete a project to improve the school.
 St. Peter’s is in the process of finding a new partner community and is looking forward to forging our next international partnership.

 POWER (Philadelphians Organized to Witness, Empower & Rebuild):